SphericalCowww/ML_LunaLoRA/README.md

 Based on these two ideas, the proposal is to use the base Large Language Model (LLM) as a static core and Low-Rank Adaptations (LoRAs) as dynamic "satellites" on an enclosed local agent with real-time observation using its sensors or other inputs.
 The system treats fine-tuning as the primary method for long-term memory storage.
 Sort of treating LLM as a permanent brain and LoRAs as the active "hippocampus."

 Then, by assigning specific weights to each LoRA, the system can balance between specializing and diversifying its knowledge sets.
 The most relevant LoRA to the observation will receive the highest priority in both learning and acting on the observation.
-To determine the relevance of a LoRA to the observation, outputs from the LLM alone will be compared to the outputs of each LLM+LoRA to derive the weight.
+To determine the relevance of a LoRA to the observation, outputs from the LLM alone will be compared to the outputs of each LLM+LoRA to derive the weights.
+These weights should directly influence the learning rate of each LoRA and activation for inference.

 Finally, to prevent multiple LoRAs from learning the same information or "collapsing" into a single state, this approach also requires enforcing mathematical orthogonality between them.

 ### Real-time training demands timestamping your memory